-Panic clamped down on my body like a vice.
+Panic clamped down on me like a vice.

-Jesse always wanted to know more about my torment but did he really want to know this?
-Did he want to see the (rare but horrifying incidents of) self harm?
+Jesse always wanted to know more about me but did he really want to know this?
+Did he want to see the (very rare but still horrifying incidents of) self harm?

 Doubtful.
 No one wanted to see that.